Contract Grower Transition Program

 Learn why the poultry industry’s unfair contracts are a bad deal, and what you can do if you’re stuck in one with our Contract Grower Resources Guide.

 Often overlooked, small farmers are being exploited every day at the hands of the agribusiness giants who control today’s increasingly consolidated and concentrated industrial system.
 Unchecked consolidation and vertical integration, where corporations control multiple stages of the production process, have created an imbalance of power, which allows industry interests to:

 - push down the prices paid to farmers and ranchers; and

 - drive independent producers out of business.

 The Contract Grower Transition Program* allows SRAP to further transform rural communities by engaging contract growers and producers struggling within the industrial agriculture system.
-Through the Transition Program, SRAP enables contract growers to leave this system behind by training them to work with the communities most harmed by industrial agriculture.
+Through the Transition Program, SRAP supports contract growers hoping to exit the industry, and provides resources to prevent others from becoming trapped in this system.
 SRAP aims to simultaneously reduce the number of contract growers trapped by the corporate agriculture model, while equipping them to advocate for a socially responsible animal agriculture system that prioritizes public health, the environment, and animal welfare.